WebCoursify/webcoursify.github.io/ProjectCode.md

 comments: true
 ---

-Click [here](/files/project-01-12-2015.tar) to download the newest source code.
+You can access the code via [github](https://github.com/WebCoursify/src-code-for-full-stack-web-platform) now!

-Or, you can access the code via [github](https://github.com/WebCoursify/src-code-for-full-stack-web-platform) now!
 The code in **final** branch is the finished version!
+Feel free to dig into it and figure out how does the reference code solve the requirements.
+I won't say my solution is the best, so I welcome anyone to make a better proposal.

 You'll need to start from this demo project and follow the instructions on course content.
 By doing so you'll eventually finish this platform.
 Good luck!